mattredd/Top-Media/README.md

 <img width="231" alt="Simulator Screen Shot - iPhone 13 - 2022-04-21 at 03 40 33" src="https://user-images.githubusercontent.com/5818573/164361434-a7b51114-b96c-4f19-a6c7-88e61bf5f0e9.png"> <img width="231" alt="Simulator Screen Shot - iPhone 13 - 2022-04-21 at 03 40 16" src="https://user-images.githubusercontent.com/5818573/164361539-cbcdbb3d-80d1-479c-80a1-c88fec2db756.png"> <img width="231" alt="Simulator Screen Shot - iPhone 13 - 2022-04-21 at 03 40 37" src="https://user-images.githubusercontent.com/5818573/164361443-21b7a935-7114-43d5-8796-e763775a59ef.png"> <img width="231" alt="Simulator Screen Shot - iPhone 13 - 2022-04-21 at 03 40 41" src="https://user-images.githubusercontent.com/5818573/164361446-f5c1193e-35df-4f70-b3af-1251aedff717.png">

 The detail screen provides the most relevant information.
-You can tap on the heart to favourite the media and it will show up on the favourites tab.
+You can tap on the heart to favourite the media and it will show up in the favourites tab.
 You can also view the cast or videos from Youtube.

 ### Search